Architecture of Africa: Zulu and Nguni

-Zimbabwe
+Zimbabwe and South Africa

 Mapungubwe

 Mapungubwe is considered the most socially complex society in southern Africa and the first southern African culture to display economic differentiation.
 The elite lived separately in a mountain settlement made of sandstone.
 It was the precursor to Great Zimbabwe.
 Large amounts of dirt were carried to the top of the hill.
 At the bottom of the hill was a natural amphitheater, and at the top an elite graveyard.
 There were only two pathways to the top, one following a narrow steep cleft along the side of the hill of which observers at the top had a clear view.

 Great Zimbabwe

-Great Zimbabwe was the largest medieval city in sub-Saharan Africa.
+Great Zimbabwe was the largest stone structure in pre-colonial Southern Africa.
 It was constructed and expanded for more than 300 years in a local style that eschewed rectilinearity for flowing curves.
 Neither the first nor the last of some 300 similar complexes located on the Zimbabwean plateau, Great Zimbabwe is set apart by the large scale of its structures.
 Its most formidable edifice, commonly referred to as the Great Enclosure, has dressed stone walls as high as 36 ft extending for approximately 820 ft, making it the largest ancient structure south of the Sahara.
 Houses within the enclosure were circular and constructed of wattle and daub, with conical thatched roofs.

 Torwa State

-Khami was the capital of the Torwa State.
+Khami was the capital of the Kingdom of Butua during the Torwa dynasty.
 It was the successor to Great Zimbabwe and where the techniques of Great Zimbabwe were further refined and developed.
 Elaborate walls were constructed by connecting carefully cut stones to form terraced hills.

 Modern architecture

-Modern African Rural Architecture
+African rural architecture

 Rural African architecture research has generally been viewed in a limited perspective and has widely been considered primitive in building technology and techniques.
-To understand rural African architecture, you must have a specific understanding of the physical, technological, socio-cultural, and politico-economic environments in which these architectural establishments reside.
 Architecture as a practice in rural Africa also extends to the construction of religious dwellings as well.

 Typically, materials such as wood, metal, terra-cotta, and stone were used in the construction of armature, walls, floors, and roofing for rural homes and community buildings.
 Changes in structure and material are based on changes in the climate, what building materials are available, and the techniques and skills of an area.
 As the construction of these buildings required many individual procedures, the overall execution of constructing homes and communal dwellings within a rural village is a communal process.
 However, the owner [of the dwelling] has the most control over the construction process and is considered the master builder.

-Modern Sub-Saharan African Rural Architecture:
+Sub-Saharan African rural architecture

 Although there generally a wide range of architectural styles across Africa, sub-saharan Africa encompasses the widest diversity in architectural styles due to the extensive scope of physical [climate] settings.